icebert04/icebert04.github.io/_posts/2018-3-17-raffles-the-waffles.md

 You need to keep up with your stories... rain or shine, good times or bad times, in sickness and in health till death you part.

 Regardless, I am very proud of my niece.
-Not just because she is my blood but she has the **Prowess and the Venturesomeness** knowing and hoping that her YouTube channel will conceive a good personality out of her in the future....
+Not just because she is my blood but she has the **Prowess and the Venturesomeness** knowing and expecting that her YouTube channel will conceive a good personality out of her in the future....
 1 million subscribers or none.

 SOFIA'S YOUTUBE CHANNEL: